kubestellar/kubestellar/docs/poc2023q1/outline.md

 #### Needs to be denatured in center, natured in edge

-For these kinds of objects, clients of the real workspace can manipulate such objects and they will modify the behavior of the workspace, while clients of the edge computing view will manipulate distinct objects that have no effect on the behavior of the workspace.
+For these kinds of objects: clients of the real workload management workspace can manipulate some such objects that will modify the behavior of the workspace, while clients of the edge computing view will manipulate distinct objects that have no effect on the behavior of the workspace.
+These are kinds of objects to which kcp normally associates some behavior.
+To be fully precise, the concern here is with behavior that is externally visible (including externally visible behavior of the server itself); we do not care to dissociate server-internal behavior such as storing encrypted at rest.
+The edge computing platform will have to implement that view which dissociates the normal kcp behavior.

 | APIVERSION | KIND | NAMESPACED |
 | ---------- | ---- | ---------- |